ThinkDataEd/curriculum/docs/unit1/lesson4.md

 4. Almost all statistical investigations begin with statistical investigative questions.
 There are times when the questions may be given to us, so we might start at the data collection step, but this should ideally be our starting point.

 5. As an example, explain that you might ask a person “How old are you?”
 Although this is a question, it is NOT a statistical investigative question because we are only asking one person so there is no variability in the data.
-The question “How old are you?”  is a survey question that you might ask if you were trying to answer the investigative question “How old are the students in my school?”
+The question “How old are you?”  is a survey question that you might ask if you were trying to answer the investigative question: “How old are the students in my school?”
 We would need to collect data to answer the question and we would expect student’s ages to vary.

 6. To help students get a firm understanding of the Data Cycle and how each component is connected, they will participate in a *Four Corners strategy* (see [Instructional
 Strategies](../IDS_Curriculum_v_5.0/4_IDS_Teacher Resources_v_5.0/TR_Instructional Strategies.pdf) in [Teacher Resources](../download/resources.md)).
 Write down the name of each stage of the Data Cycle on a sheet of paper and include the description of that particular stage (see step 3 for descriptions).
 Then tape each sheet on a different corner of your room.